Do you aspire to become a maximal leader?

 When It Mattered

-Chitra invites leaders from around the world to share one personal story that changed the course of their life and work, and how they lead and deal with adversity.
+Chitra invites leaders from around the world to share one personal story that changed the course of their life and work and propelled them from leading their business or field to making an impact and shaping the world and how they lead and deal with adversity.
 Through these stories, Chitra and her guests take you behind the scenes to get an inside perspective of some of the most compelling stories and eventful moments of our time.

 How leaders are forged in critical moments